How to Upload More Files to NotebookLM? Quick Fixes and Better Alternatives (2026)

 • 100 notebooks total allowed

-This premium version costs $19.99 per month and comes with the Google One AI Premium subscription.
-It also includes 500 total notebooks and higher daily usage limits.
+This tier costs $19.99 per month and comes bundled with the Google AI Pro subscription.
+It also includes 500 total notebooks, 500 chat queries per day, 20 audio overviews per day, and higher access to Google's Gemini models.

 NotebookLM limits